Find Nursing Colleges

 $50,728 Average Earnings

-On average, students take out $24,901 in loans while pursuing their degree.
-For those students on a 10-year repayment plan, the average payment due each month is around $315.
-Once they receive their degree, Wingate graduates enter the workforce, making an average salary of $50,728 during the early year of their career.
+By the time they get their degree, students from this school have racked up an average of $51,714 in student loans.
+For those students on a 10-year repayment plan, the average payment due each month is around $403.After graduating from Wingate, students go on to jobs where they make an average of $50,728 during the early years of their career.

 #23